SimonDarksideJ/SimonDarksideJ.github.io/_posts/2023-09-23-monogame-meet-vscode.markdown

 ## Installing the Extensions

-Now, MonoGame as of 3.8.1.303, is a .NET Runtime framework, this vastly simplifies its installation and use because everything is unified and everything you need to build your games is all built into the .NET SDK.
+Now, MonoGame as of 3.8.1.303, is a .NET Runtime framework, this vastly simplifies its installation and use because all aspects are now unified and everything you need to build your games is all built into the .NET SDK.

 ![VSCode installed](/assets/img/posts/20230923/01-code_installed.png)

 If you open up VSCode after its installation, you should be presented with the above screen, welcoming you to a new world of light, development and if the mood takes you, fun.

 But as it stands right now, you only have a fancy text editor (granted a very powerful text editor), where VSCode really comes into its own is with "Extensions", for which there are extensions for just about any programming language going (within reason, there is no assembly editor, yet).
 Extensions add things like:

 * Compilers for building.